mstocco/mariostoc.co/content/racereports/2023-ironman-70.3-victoria.md

 <div style="height:21px;"></div>
 This year, road construction diverts us passed _Downey Road_ so it is all _West Saanich Road_ heading south into _Brentwood Bay_.
-Normally the hills of this section zaps my legs; today, everything is rolling by very quickly.
+Normally the hills on this segment zaps my legs; today, everything is rolling by very quickly.

 Even the climb up _Willis Point Road_ feels easy this morning.
-I breifly stand on the pedals on the incline near _Durrance Lake_; reality of the last +75 kilometres puts me back in the saddle quickly.
-Maybe it is best to relax and have another slug from the concentrated bottle.
-There are a few more hills left to go after all.
+I breifly stand on the pedals on the incline near _Durrance Lake_; reality of the last ~75 kilometres quickly puts me back in the saddle.
+Maybe it is best to relax and have another slug from the concentrated bottle; there are a few more hills left to go after all.

-Last punchy hill on _Oldfield Road_ and I am still pressing.
+Last punchy hill on _Oldfield Road_ and I am still pressing; it feels very unfair to pass people this fast, this late in the bike leg.
+Most will soon return the favour on the run.

-I rolled up to the dismount line on _Brookleigh_.
-I feel great; my reward is 2:59:36 on the bike computer!
+I roll up to the dismount line on _Brookleigh_ feeling
+great; my reward, 2:59:36 on the bike computer!

 ---

-Last night, I put my bike computer in _"battery saving mode"_ with the idea of NOT having any numbers to distract me, riding (mostly) by RPE.
+Last night, I put my Garmin in _"battery saving mode"_, intentionally turning the screen off so I would _mostly_ ride by RPE.
 That worked well.

 ![West Saanich Road just north of the airport.
 54km done, a hilly 36km to go.](/assets/jpg/IMG_1894-550x550.jpeg BIKE: 2:59:46)
 Before leaving the _Transition Area_, my stomach gurgles.
 The